sslab-gatech/portal/how-host-and-rmm-communicate-to-manage-stage2-table-for-realm.md

 should be zero, which means the UNASSIGNED.
 Before the other RMI call such as RMI_RTT_INIT_RIPAS is called, there is no way to change the HIPAS from unassigned to assigned.
 The HIPAS can be changed through the RMI_DATA_CREATE or RMI_DATA_DESTROY.
+The most important thing is this complicated else if statements are used to initialize new RTT.

-Let's see when the parent_s2tte is valid.
+Let's assume that the parent s2tte is valid.
 ```cpp
 unsigned long smc_rtt_create(unsigned long rtt_addr, //host provided address that can be used as rtt table!
                              unsigned long rd_addr,